Trying to keep up.

 Fintech Nerd Collective is a group of curious writers and thinkers that get together once a month to tackle an interesting fintech question.

 Matthew Janiga (@regulatorynerd) is the go-to source for entertaining, in-depth threads on obscure financial regulations and fintech regulatory trends.
-Flash the nerd signal and he will appear.
+Flash the regulation nerd signal and he will appear.

 David Roos (@roosontheloos) summarizes the big happenings in fintech each week in a mega thread.
 Useful for those weeks where fintech goes crazy (so, every week).

 Frank Rotman (@fintechjunkie) delivers hard-earned wisdom from the trenches of fintech venture capital investing in threads that you’ll want to bookmark or print off and hang on your wall.
+And now he has red pilled into crypto, so there are a lot of great threads sharing his observations on crypto, DeFi, and web3.

 Maximilian Friedrich (@mfriedrichARK) of ARK Invest has data on fintech that you simply can’t get anywhere else and he is very generous in sharing it on Twitter.
 Definitely worth a follow.